linuxem/katacoda-scenarios/docker/finish.md

-Well done you just finished this Docker class
+Well done you just finished this Docker Course